SofianeHamlaoui/Lockdoor-Framework/README.rst

 to worry about dependencies issues.**

 **A Docker image is available on Docker Hub and automatically re-built at each update: https://hub.docker.com/r/sofianehamlaoui/lockdoor.
-It is initially based on official Kali Linux Docker image (kalilinux/kali).**
+It is initially based on the official debian docker image (debian).**

 - Docker Installation